-Whether you’ve got a larger yard or simply don’t have the mobility or desire to walk behind a traditional mower, a riding lawn mower can make quick work of overgrown lawns.
-Your main decision before buying should be whether you want a traditional mower (sometimes called a lawn tractor) or one with a zero-turn radius – as its name suggests, the latter type of riding mower can “turn on a dime” around obstacles and is typically speedier, especially for big yards.
-But traditional mowers are often... more stable on slopes and more versatile, with several available attachments and towing abilities.
+Whether you’ve got a larger yard or simply don’t have the mobility or desire to walk behind a traditional mower, a riding lawn mower can quickly trim overgrown lawns.
+Your main decision before buying a lawn mower should be whether you want a traditional mower (sometimes called a lawn tractor) or one with a zero-turn radius – as its name suggests, the latter type of riding mower can “turn on a dime” around obstacles and is typically speedier, especially for big yards.
+But traditional mowers are often more stable on slopes and more versatile, with several available attachments and towing abilities.

 When you simply need the best riding lawn mower, high-end options can provide more capabilities and features that will save you time.
 High-end mowers come with better engines, larger/more adjustable cutting decks, and advanced features like reverse mowing and mulching.
 Whether you need to cut a larger yard or just want something that will last, this type of riding mower is a great, long-term investment.

-Powered by a 382cc Auto Choke OHV engine, the Premium hides a lot of power in its small frame....
-The 30-inch cutting deck is perfect for small-to-medium size yards, especially if the yard’s layout has awkward curves and corners to navigate.
-With an 18-inch turning radius, the small profile of this mower will maneuver around obstacles and patios while you sit in comfort on the padded, durable mid-back seat.Continue to 5 of 6 below.
+Powered by a 382cc Auto Choke OHV engine, the Premium hides a lot of power in its small frame.
+The 30-inch cutting deck is perfect for smaller yards, especially if the yard’s layout has awkward curves and corners to navigate.
+With an 18-inch turning radius, the small profile of this mower will maneuver around obstacles and patios while you sit in comfort on the padded, durable mid-back seat.Continue to 5 of 7 below.

 Large yards are where riding lawn mowers truly shine.
 It is difficult to underestimate how much time and effort you can save when riding around a 24 horsepower mower with a comfortable, padded seat.
 Unfortunately, not all riding mowers are capable of handling larger yards with ease.
 To really get the most efficiency from the mower, you need a large, adjustable cutting deck with multiple blades.